MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Remove-PSBreakpoint.md

 ### Example 4: Use a function to remove all breakpoints

-This simple function deletes all of the breakpoints in the current console.
+This simple function deletes all the breakpoints in the current session.

 ```powershell
 function del-psb { Get-PSBreakpoint | Remove-PSBreakpoint }